LaLambo/Codings/Statistical Data Analysis/README.txt

-Main Objective: To apply data sorting algorithms for statistical analysis of data series.
-Specific objectives include finding minimum and maximum values, calculating median, quartiles, and deciles, identifying most frequent and distinct values, and comparing algorithm efficiency.
+Main Objective: The program aims to apply various data sorting algorithms to perform statistical analysis on data series.
+It specifically focuses on finding the minimum and maximum values, calculating the median, quartiles, and deciles, and identifying the most frequent and distinct values.
+Two prominent sorting algorithms used for these tasks are AVL Trees and Heap Sort.
+Efficiency and time complexity are also measured to evaluate the algorithms' performance.

 Programming:
 The program is made in C using standard libraries like stdio.h, stdlib.h, math.h, and time.h.
 Only the clock() function is recommended for time measurement.